Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-16-Greens_function_2.md

 From Eq.
 9, We see that when there are poles (divergences) when the energy matches the eigenvalue $E_n$.

-to write the whole thing in Dirac's bra-ket notation and expand this in eigenvector basis
+To write the whole thing in Dirac's bra-ket notation and expand this in eigenvector basis

 $$
 G(E)_{kl}=<k|G(E)|l> = \sum_n i \frac{<k|n> <n|l>}{E-E_n+i\eta}
 $$

+---

 Second quantization version, coming soon!